Go step by step

-Concise descriptions of core Go concepts
+Detailed descriptions of core Go concepts

 Table of contents

 An interface type consists of a set of method signatures.
 A variable of interface type can hold any value that implements these methods.
-Structural typing, the empty interface, interface values, equality.

-The Concurrent programming tutorial covers the fundamentals of concurrent programming with examples in Go.
+This Concurrent programming tutorial covers the fundamentals of concurrent programming with examples in Go.

 Follow on Twitter